Paul O'Grady: Charity work

-O'Grady has supported philanthropic causes supporting carers.
-Since 2008, O'Grady has been an ambassador for Save the Children.
+O'Grady supported philanthropic causes for carers.
+From 2008 onwards, he was an ambassador for Save the Children.

 In 2012, O'Grady became an ambassador for Battersea Dogs and Cats Home following his series For the Love of Dogs, which was filmed in the home.
 In 2013, he took part in the Pedigree Feeding Brighter Futures campaign with Amanda Holden, which aimed to give a million meals to rescue dogs nationwide.

 In 2014, O'Grady co-starred in a Dementia Friends TV advertisement campaign to raise awareness about the disease.

 In October 2015, following his work on Animal Orphans, O'Grady became a patron of Orangutan Appeal UK.

+In September 2016, O'Grady was recognised for his work with animals when he won the award for Outstanding Contribution to Animal Welfare at the RSPCA's Animal Hero Awards.

+As an unofficial ambassador for the county of Kent (where he lived for 20 years) and which he readily promoted (including an ITV series) he accepted the unpaid position of Deputy Lieutenant of Kent in 2022.